Skip to main content

 Job title

-Principal Clinical Psychologist, Chronic Pain Services
+Consultant Clinical Psychologist, Chronic Pain Services, Oxford Psychological Medicine Centre

 Special interests

-She has a particular interest in developing the use of Acceptance and Commitment Therapy (ACT) which is a unique evidenced-based psychological intervention that uses acceptance and mindfulness strategies, alongside more traditional Cognitive Behavioural (CBT) techniques.
+She has a particular interest in the use of Acceptance and Commitment Therapy (ACT) which is a unique evidenced-based psychological intervention that uses acceptance and mindfulness strategies, alongside more traditional Cognitive Behavioural (CBT) techniques.

 Year of professional qualification